-A bicuspid aortic valve has two leaflets instead of three.
+A bicuspid aortic valve has 2 leaflets instead of 3.
 The leaflet tissue may also be abnormally thick.
 This defect may or may not cause AS, so symptoms aren’t always obvious.
 It can often go undetected into adulthood.
-If the problem is diagnosed in childhood, treatment is only needed if the valve obstruction worsens over time, or if the part of the aorta above the valve (aortic root) becomes too dilated, or enlarged.
+If the problem is diagnosed in childhood, treatment is only needed if the valve blockage worsens over time, or if the part of the aorta above the valve (aortic root) becomes too enlarged.
 A child with a bicuspid aortic valve may be at higher risk of infective endocarditis.
 Even if the diagnosis is not made until adulthood, the valve may require replacement later in life.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |